search icon search iconSearch A-Z Index Members IconOnline Giving/Members Portal

 Additional safeguards are as follows:

-• No one is to be alone in a bathroom at any time with a child.
-(See bathroom policy)
+7. No one is to be alone in a bathroom with a child at any time.

 Snacks

-Infants – Parents must supply all bottles, sippee cups, etc. for children in our infant nursery on Sunday mornings.
-The nursery staff may offer plain Cheerios or Gerber Puffs only in the infant room.
+Infants – Parents must supply all bottles, sippee cups, etc. for children in our infant and toddler nurseries on Sunday mornings.
+The nursery staff may offer Cheerios or Gerber Puffs.
 Food, whether sent by parents or offered from staff, can only be administered in a high chair or at a table.
 Children may not eat while sitting or crawling on the floor.

-Toddlers – PreK – In the rooms of our toddlers – Preschool, we offer only peanut-free snacks and cool water.
+Toddlers – Kindergarten – We offer only nut-free snacks such as goldfish crackers and cool water.
 Snacks must be administered with children seated at a table.
 Children may not have snacks while walking around a classroom or on the playground.

 Discipline Policy